 3. For Cleaning Pots And Pans

-Another really interestng use for eggshells around the home is cleaning up your pots and pans with it.
+Another really interesting use for eggshells around the home is cleaning up your pots and pans with them.
 Eggshells might be fragile but they are abrasive enough to be used in scrubbing away tough cooked on grime stains.
-Mix them with a little soapy water and use in scrubbing your pans and pots.
+Mix them with a little soapy water and use them in scrubbing your pans and pots.

 Eggshells are not just going to help you deter pests in your garden but will kill them.
 To battle unwanted garden pests, all you need is to sprinkle roughly grounded eggshells in your garden and it will get rid of pests like slugs and beetles for you.

 Another way your eggshells can be useful is by being used as candle holders.
 To use eggshells as a candle holder, when the shells are dry, break it into a shape that can hold enough liquid, insert the wick and fill it with wax.